microsoft/vscode-docs/docs/extensions/language-support.md

 >**Advanced**
 >
 >You should always return the smallest possible text edits that result in the source code being formatted.
-This is crucial to ensure that markers such as diagnostic results etc. are adjusted correctly and are not being lost.
+This is crucial to ensure that markers such as diagnostic results are adjusted correctly and are not lost.

 ## Format the Selected Lines in an Editor

-Provide users with support for formatting a selected range of lines in a document.
+Provide the user with support for formatting a selected range of lines in a document.

 ![Document Formatting at Work](images/language-support/format-document-range.gif)